 I think of painting as a mode of construction.
 I’m not attached to a form but to the condition of its emergence.
 I am constantly questioning the foundation of the surface by playing with and disrupting the support.
 I am focusing on the tension and materiality found within the pictural plan.

-I work in different series, each defined by their own method and technique, either through collage, sewing, or transfers.
+I work in different series, each defined by their own technique and manipulation.
+Either through collage, sewing, or transfers, each series result of a different research with specific materials.
 Assemblage is a constant mode of construction, knitting all my investigations together.

 My studio activity of building, deconstructing and repairing the surface, produces a residue, a reserve, a trace, which informs subsequent works.
 The paintings are a place where the different materials and modes of application brought together confront each other, operating within a discontinuous chronology.

 I have an ongoing photographic archive of repaired doors from barns, garages, buildings and window-shops that I find in passing.
 I’m particularly fascinated by the repairs that are made out of structural necessity with the minimum.
 The material shift places everything into a pictorial occasion.